Big 12 Conference: Football

 The first football game in conference play was Texas Tech vs. Kansas State in 1996, won by Kansas State, 21–14.

 From 1996 to 2010, Big 12 Conference teams played eight conference games a season.
 Each team faced all five opponents within its own division and three teams from the opposite division.
 Inter-divisional play was a "three-on, three-off" system, where teams would play three teams from the other division on a home-and-home basis for two seasons, and then play the other three foes from the opposite side for a two-year home-and-home.

 This format came under considerable criticism, especially from Nebraska and Oklahoma, who were denied a yearly match between two of college football's most storied programs.
 The Nebraska–Oklahoma rivalry was one of the most intense in college football history.
 (Until 2006, the teams had never met in the Big 12 Championship.)
 Due to the departure of Nebraska and Colorado in 2011, the Big 12 eliminated the divisions (and championship game) and instituted a nine-game round-robin format.
 With the advent of the College Football Playoff committee looking at teams' strength of schedule for picking the four playoff teams, on December 8, 2015, the Big 12 announced an annual requirement for all Big 12 teams to schedule a non-conference game against a team from the four other Power Five conferences (plus Notre Dame).
 Per Big 12 commissioner Bob Bowlsby: "Schedule strength is a key component in CFP Selection Committee deliberations.
 This move will strengthen the resumes for all Big 12 teams.
 Coupled with the nine-game full round robin Conference schedule our teams play, it will not only benefit the teams at the top of our standings each season, but will impact the overall strength of the Conference."
-The Big 12 has made it to the Playoffs 6 times from 2014 to 2023.
-Four Big 12 participants have made it to the playoff: Oklahoma in 2015, 2017, 2018, and 2019; Texas in 2023; TCU in 2022; and Arizona State in 2024.
+The Big 12 has made it to the Playoffs 8 times from 2014 to 2025.
+Five Big 12 participants have made it to the playoff: Oklahoma in 2015, 2017, 2018, and 2019; TCU in 2022; Texas in 2023; and Arizona State in 2024 and Texas Tech in 2025.